digideskio/support-tools/timeseries/README.md

     mongo --eval "while(true) {print(JSON.stringify(db.serverStatus({tcmalloc:true}))); sleep(1000*${delay:?})}" >ss.log &
     iostat -k -t -x ${delay:?} >iostat.log &

+(<b>NOTE</b>: the mongo command may need to be adjusted to do authentication if that is required.)

-And then visualize both iostat.log and ss.log together:
+Then you can visualize both iostat.log and ss.log together:

     python timeseries.py --itz -5 iostat.log" ss.log